Gayatri-Shastri7/Gayatri-Shastri7/README.md

 # *Internships*

--   💻 Currently working as Machine Learning Engineer intern at SmartBridge
+-   💻 Worked as Machine Learning Engineer intern at SmartBridge
 -   📊 Worked as Data Science Intern at Intrinsic Science Labs.
 -   💻 Worked as Web Developer Intern at Save The Paws.
 -   Here is the link for website (https://www.savethepawsinfo.org.in/)